apache/mahout/examples/src/main/java/org/apache/mahout/clustering/dirichlet/README.txt

     colored (orange, yellow, green, blue, magenta) in order after which all earlier clusters are in light grey.
 This helps to visualize how the clusters converge upon a solution over multiple iterations.
-  * NOTE: by changing the UncommonDistributions.init(...) call in DisplayDirichlet, you can get different behaviors.
-Removing the initialization altogether will use a random seed for each run.
+  * NOTE: by changing the parameter values (k, ALPHA_0, numIterations) and the display SIGNIFICANCE you can obtain different results.

 DisplayOutputState - this program can be run after any of the SampledNormalDistribution M/R Dirichlet test cases in TestMapReduce.
 It draws the points and the resulting clusters from the output directory in a manner similar to the above.
-By changing the initialization seed in TestMapReduce you can get different data points.
 DisplayASNOutputState - similar to above but uses the AsymmetricSampledNormalDistribution.